lgmorand/azuredevops-self-service-project-creation/creation/readme.md

 az devops configure --defaults organization=https://lgmorand.visualstudio.com/ project=$(ProjectName)
 ```

-Then we want to customize the project, by creating a repo from a repo template (which you have to create yourself, it can be in Azure DevOps!), add some branching strategy, rights access and also create a first pipeline
+Then we want to customize the project, by creating a repo from a repo template (which you have to create yourself, it can be in Azure DevOps!), add some branching strategy, rights access and also create the first pipeline

 Here is the full and final script: